-That of course means that despite being ill the kids are keen to bake so that they can enter!
+That of course means that despite being ill, the kids are keen to bake so that they can enter!

-‘Sunshine’ did all the work with a little help from me at the points that involved heat and machines!
+‘Sunshine’ did all the work with a little help from me at the points that involved heat and machines.

-- 275 g plain gluten-free flour
+- 220 g plain Free From Fairy gluten-free flour

 - 6 cardamom pods seeds removed and crushed

-- 1/2 tsp xanthan gum
+- 1/2 tsp psyllium husk powder or xanthan gum

 - Zest 1 orange

-- 28 Foxes Fruit sweets or other boiled sweets (check ingredients)
+- 15 Foxes Fruit sweets or other boiled sweets (check ingredients)

-- Liberally flour a clean surface and roll the dough in the flour, working it until it is smooth enough to roll.
+Liberally flour a clean surface and roll the dough in the flour, working it until it is smooth enough to roll.

-- Roll out with more flour, making sure to move the dough around so that it doesn't stick on the surface (watch the video of me making pastry if you are not sure how to do this).
+Roll out with more flour, making sure to move the dough around so that it doesn't stick on the surface (watch the video of me making pastry if you are not sure how to do this).

 When the dough is approx. 2mm thick use a star cutter (about 9cm's from point to point) to cut your first shape.
 Transfer to a baking tray lined with baking parchment.

-- Using a smaller star shaped cutter (about half the size), cut the middle out of the first larger star.
+Using a smaller star shaped cutter (about half the size), cut the middle out of the first larger star.
 You can either transfer the little star to the tray or re-roll it to get more large stars.

-- Finally use a straw to poke a small hole in the top of the star for ribbon or string to go through.
+Finally use a straw to poke a small hole in the top of the star for ribbon or string to go through.

-- Repeat, re-rolling the dough when you need to, until all the dough is used up.
+Repeat, re-rolling the dough when you need to, until all the dough is used up.

-Place the biscuits in the pre-heated oven at 180 degrees C or 160 degree fan oven for 5 minutes.
+Place the biscuits in the pre-heated oven at 190 degrees C or 170 degree fan oven for 15 - 20 minutes.

-- Remove from the oven and leave to cool completely on the tray before storing in an air tight container.
+Remove from the oven and leave to cool completely on the tray before storing in an air tight container.

 If you would like to hang on the Christmas tree, place thin ribbon or thread through the holes and tie to make a loop.